 While HTS codes are 6-10-digit codes used to classify products across the globe, US HTS codes are always 10 digits and specific to imports into the United States.

 A licensed customs broker can be a valuable resource for importers during this process.
 Brokers are accustomed to navigating the database and cross-referencing information on behalf of clients.
 The customs broker understands how HTSUS codes work and what information is needed from the importer to classify goods.

-A number of changes were made to the 2018 tariff code including adding new code as suffixes for products like antenna parts or gift wrap ribbons.
-The HTSUS code, described expansive, continues to evolve as adjustments are made or items are added to the classification list.
+A number of changes were made to the 2018 tariff code including adding new codes as suffixes for products like antenna parts or gift wrap ribbons.
+The HTSUS code, described as expansive, continues to evolve as adjustments are made or items are added to the classification list.

-The short answer is yes, licensed customs brokers can handle assigning HTSUS codes for imports.
-Once contracted and with power of attorney the broker is working on behalf of the importer.
+The short answer is: Yes.
+Licensed customs brokers can handle identifying HTSUS codes for imports.
+Once contracted and with power of attorney, the broker works on behalf of the importer.

 The importer should not just walk away from the process once the customs broker begins the process.
 The broker needs the importer to remain involved to make sure the documents are correct and both are aware of what is outlined throughout.

-Importers need to know a number of specific details about the freight being shipped beyond its intended use upon arrival.
-Those details will need to be outlined since each facet is categorized to determine the HTSUS codes to be assigned.
+Those details will need to be outlined since each aspect is categorized to determine the proper HTSUS codes.
 Customs bond agents will have the importer provide this detailed information and seek more specifics as needed.
 It’s better to start with correct information to expedite the process rather than slowing things down if something is missing.

 The process of importing can be trouble-free with a few key tips relating to HTSUS codes.